Huthayfa-Hodeb/Chest_x_ray_Multiclassification__Detection__and_Generating_Report/README.md

 - [chest detection model](./chest-detection-model.ipynb) : in this file we create the tumor detection model (`RT-DETR`).
 - [final model](./final_model.ipynb) : in this file you can use `RT-DETR model` to make inferences.
 - [image captioning](./image-captioning.ipynb) : in this file we create the report generating model (`VIT-GPT2`).
+- [app](./app.py) : in this file you can run the gradio app and use two models to make inferences.

+  Note: Before run app.py make sure to download two models and put theme in [model](./model) folder.